Licensing for Commercial Driver's License (CDL)

-In 1986 the United States Congress passed the Commercial Motor Vehicle Safety Act requiring a uniformed standard for commercial driver licensing for the United States,
+In 1986, the United States Congress passed the Commercial Motor Vehicle Safety Act which required a uniformed standard for obtaining commercial driver licensing in the United States.

-The act and the Federal Motor Carrier Safety Regulations define what commercial motor vehicles require a CDL and have classified them in three groups:
+This act and the Federal Motor Carrier Safety Regulations define which commercial motor vehicles require a CDL and are classified into three groups:

 Endorsements can be added to the basic CDL:

 |T||-||Combination of vehicles with double or triple trailers.|